The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Discussion Conclusion

+Standardization is particularly important for cross-linguistic research.
+We have shown a huge variance in cross-linguistic performance, only partially accounted for factors like the digital support of a language or the type of linguistic phenomenon.
+One of the main drivers, presumably, are the characteristics of the specific data the models are being tested on, but those can vary; compare for instance determiner-noun number agreement (easy) versus long-distance subject-object agreement (hard).
+Therefore, a standardization effort needs to be made in creating multilingual benchmarks, beyond direct translations or adaptations of English datasets \cite[e.g., as in][]{baucells-etal-2025-iberobench,jumelet:etal:2025}, as we otherwise risk overlooking language-specific phenomena.
+As an example of a ``best of both worlds" approach that both standardizes and allows for variation, the Spanish variant of SyntaxGym \cite{perez-mayos:etal:2021} incorporates language-specific features like subjunctive mood and flexible word order besides English-compatible phenomena.

-Our analyses reveal a rich but heterogeneous landscape in the state of the art on syntactic knowledge in TLMs.
-The field boasts a wealth of studies (over 300) encompassing a varied and balanced set of methods (behavioral, mechanistic, probing-based) and data (naturalistic and controlled), yielding over 1,000 individual results regarding syntactic knowledge in TLMs.
-We also find that relevant formal syntactic phenomena such as agreement, dependencies, constituency, hierarchical structure, word order, and morphosyntactic properties such as part of speech have been well studied, with over 50 articles on each of these topics in our database.
-The literature also reveals a substantial and successful transfer of theoretical and methodological insights from psycholinguistics into LLM interpretability research.
-This is a particularly encouraging development, as it enables more principled comparisons between human and model behavior and strengthens the connection to linguistic theory.
+\paragraph{The state of the field.} Our review reveals a vibrant area of research, with plenty of studies and a healthy variety of methods (337 papers and more than 3,000 individual results are included in our database).
+The literature also shows substantial transfer of theoretical and methodological insights from psycholinguistics to model interpretability, enabling more principled comparisons between human and model behavior and strengthening links to linguistic theory.

 However, on the negative side, we find an over-study of a single language (69\% of the articles are on English only, and 91\% include English) and a few models (30\% of the results concern BERT; including BERT and its variants raises the total to 58\%), which severely limits the robustness and generality of the conclusions.
-We also find that the syntax-semantics interface has not received enough attention to date: phenomena such as binding, coreference, negation, ellipsis, or filler-gap dependencies have been much less studied than formal syntactic phenomena.
-This is especially relevant given that, based on the partial data reviewed above, TLMs seem to perform worse on phenomena at the syntax-semantics interface than on formal syntactic phenomena connected to syntactic function and structure.
+In addition, while formal syntactic phenomena such as agreement, syntactic structure, word order, and morphosyntactic properties such as part of speech have been well studied, the syntax–semantics interface remains comparatively underexplored: phenomena such as binding, coreference, negation, ellipsis, or filler-gap dependencies have received very little attention.
+Expanding research to cover the syntax-semantics interface is particularly necessary given that we have found that in general models perform worse at it than at more formal aspects of syntax.